department-of-veterans-affairs/vets-website/_employment/job-seekers/employment-support.md

 If you own your own business or want to start a company, VA, the [Small Business Administration Boots to Business program](https://www.sba.gov/offices/headquarters/ovbd/resources/160511), and organizations like [Syracuse University’s Institute for Veterans and Military Families](http://vets.syr.edu/education/) offer mentorship, counseling, and training.

-If you are out of work, you may be eligible for [unemployment support](http://careeronestop.org/site/american-job-center.aspx), which is handled by the state in which you work.
+If you can’t find a job after you separate from active-duty service, you may be eligible for [unemployment benefits](/employment/job-seekers/unemployment-support/) through the Unemployment Compensation for Ex-Servicemembers (UCX).
+You must apply for unemployment benefits in the state in which you reside.
+You can do this in person at your [state employment office](http://www.servicelocator.org/OWSLinks.asp) or, in some cases, online.
+Your state office will then determine if you are eligible, how much you may receive, and for how long.
+Unemployment benefits may vary from state to state.

 </div>
 </div>